PrestaShopCorp/docs.cloud.prestashop.com/docs/src/8-apis/README.md

 - The APIs are fully documented in an OpenAPI 3.0 compliant documentation.

 :::warning Contact Us
-Our team is here to help you get started with the implementation of PrestaShop CloudSync APIs.
+Our team is here to help you get started with the implementation of PrestaShop CloudSync and PrestaShop Billings APIs.
 Please [click here](https://meetings.hubspot.com/esteban-martin3/prestashop-new-framework-integration-meeting) to set up a meeting with us before proceeding with the integration of your module.
 :::

 ## Getting an Access Token